canadolu-com/canadolu/CONTRIBUTING.md

 2. **Submitting Changes**
    - Push to your fork
-   - Submit a Pull Request (PR) to the `main` branch
+   - Submit a Pull Request (PR) to the `development` branch ONLY
    - Fill out the PR template completely
    - Link any related issues

 3. **PR Review Process**
    - Maintainers will review your PR
    - Address any requested changes
-   - Once approved, maintainers will merge your PR
+   - Once approved, maintainers will merge your PR into `development`

 ## 🐛 Bug Reports